Table of Contents

 There are usually few complications with removal of the testicle.

-Tell your doctor before orchiectomy if you wish to have children after treatment.
+Important: Tell your doctor before orchiectomy if you wish to have children after treatment.

 Most men can become fathers even after treatment for testicular cancer.
 However, you should be offered semen analysis and cryopreservation of sperm (freezing deposits of sperm samples in a sperm bank) as options.